 But these clinical words don’t really convey the danger that Narcs pose.
 They are evil, they have lost their humanity.
 They are the devil incarnate.
 Extreme words, I know, but believe me.
 One of the things they do is look for people who have the light, who are empaths, to either destroy them out of envy or steel their light.
 They suck the life out of people.
 They are very similar to vampires.

 When I had previously thought about the abusive experiences in my life, I had not made much of them.
 I knew they had been demeaning, humiliating, but I didn’t understand their impact on me.
+I had moved on with my life, after all, and made a success of it.
 I thought they occurred because I was different; it was because there was something wrong with me.
 Even when I began becoming familiar with the modus operandi of Narcs, I made no connection with my life.